graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 }
 ```

-The scalar is presented to a query as the type `Upload` as defined in the specification.
-Be sure to declare your variables as `Upload` type to indicate an uploaded file.
+The scalar is named `Upload` in the final graphql schema as defined in the specification.
+Be sure to declare your variables as an `Upload` type to indicate an uploaded file.

 ```graphql title="Use the Upload graph type for variables"
 mutation ($file: Upload) {